chalmers-vera-team/Hyttkontakt/README.md

 # Hyttkontakt
-Contact between back and inside
+Contact between the chassi's inside and outside.
+Using a Deutsch DT15-12PA and JST-EH (2.50 mm pitch).

 ## Pinout
 1. 12V